Skip to main content

 A data firewall policy limits which records or rows users can read from a specific location (for example, a table) in your data repository.
 A data firewall policy applies to all users other than those you explicitly allow (exempt) in the policy.

-• In the Specify when to apply this policy panel, list the data locations this policy covers.
+• In the Specify when to apply this policy panel, specify the table or collection that this policy applies to, and click Next.

 • In the Specify how records will be restricted panel, you have two options: